shreedharj/shreedharj.github.io/index.md

 ## Research Interests

-- **XAI (Explainable AI):** Understanding how AI works, making AI more transparent, and making sure AI can be trusted.
+- **XAI (Explainable AI):** Understanding how AI works, learning to make AI more transparent, and making sure AI can be trusted.
-- **LLMs (Large Language Models):** Ensuring that the model's responses are explainable, make sense and are reliable.
+- **LLMs (Large Language Models):** Studying model architectures.
+Ensuring that the model's responses are explainable.
 - **Reinforcement Learning:** Exploring new approaches to RL.
-Currently learning applications and interpretability methods of Decision Transformers.
+Currently learning applications and interpretability methods for Decision Transformers.
 - **Autonomous Vehicles:** Currently on hold.

 {% include_relative _includes/publications.md %}